 This also goes back to your physical appearance.
 Your smile is one of the first things people will see when you greet them.
 Having a bright white smile can give you a ton of confidence.

 Conversely, if you’ve neglected your teeth you might lack that confidence.
-Not maintaining a proper oral hygiene routine also makes you prone to having bad breath, experiencing tooth decay, and opens the door to needing tooth replacement such as dentures or implants.
+Not maintaining a proper oral hygiene routine also makes you prone to having bad breath, experiencing tooth decay, and opens the door to needing tooth replacements such as dentures or implants.

 Brush and floss your teeth twice a day and see your dentist every six months to keep those pearly whites in top shape.